Jump To Section

 2. Send out Postcards

-Multi-purpose use explored in detail in point five of this separate post.
-DMA confirm response rates 9 times that of email and paid search.
+Multi-purpose use explored in detail here.
+DMA confirm response rates of postcards is 9 times that of email and paid search.
 Time Cost – Medium; $ Investment – Medium

 3. Call Previous Customers – Customer Relationship Management